 Wellhead Pumpers operate power pumps and auxiliary equipment to produce flow of oil or gas from wells in oil field.

-Wellhead Pumpers with little to no experience tend to make between $27680 and $35720 while the more experienced ones make over $58950 per year.
+Wellhead Pumpers with little to no experience tend to make between $31280 and $38700 while the more experienced ones can earn over $66500 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Wellhead Pumper is to move to a higher paying state like ND.
-Right now, the highest paying states for Wellhead Pumpers are ND, MT, CO, CA and NM.
+One of the easiest ways to increase your salary as a Wellhead Pumper is to move to a higher paying state like CO.
+Right now, the highest paying states for Wellhead Pumpers are CO, WY, KY, MT and UT.

-3 other factors that can increase your salary as A Wellhead Pumper is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Wellhead Pumper is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Wellhead Pumpers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Wellhead Pumpers what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons